-It is however open to question whether this area can support further political integration as a means to obtain a change in European policy-making as well as of actual economic policies.
-The majority of seats awarded to the CL/L parties may reflect the ambiguous positioning of this area, once considering that here the left-wing of Europe contestants is not openly against 'more Europe' but mostly for a radical 'change of Europe'.
-If by dimension and importance this EZ area may be pivotal in supporting major changes, it is unclear what changes and by way of what political forces.
+The majority of seats awarded to the CL/L parties in this area may reflect its ambiguous positioning, once considering that here the left-wing of Europe contestants is not openly against 'more Europe' but mostly for a radical 'change of Europe'.
+If by dimension and importance this area may be pivotal in supporting major changes, it is unclear what changes and by way of what political forces.
 It seems that here the major pro-Europe parties may have a chance to prompt support for further political integration only insofar as they can sell it to their electorate as a vehicle to do a U-turn in the EZ economic policies with respect to the status quo.
 Yet this is instead safeguarded by the prevailing parties in the other countries of the EZ.

-4) A less controversial pro-integration interpretation seems more appropriate for the EU-R/H-W countries, where Europe 'as-it-is' may indeed be seen as a positive driver of the country's change.
+3) A less controversial pro-integration interpretation seems more appropriate for the EU-R/H-W countries, where Europe 'as-it-is' may indeed be seen as a positive driver of the country's change.
 However these countries do not belong to the EZ yet.

-4. Conclusions
+4 Conclusions

 In this paper we have addressed the problem of support for further political integration in the EZ 'from below', that is citizens' will.
-By comparing Eurobarometer opinion polls, an indicator of economic pain, and the 2014 electoral votes for the EU parliament at the country level, we have shown the surge of what we call Europe's Great Divide along a geoeconomic-political cleavage.
-The landscape is more complex, and perhaps worse, than the simplistic one divided between 'North and South' or 'Core and Periphery'.
+By comparing Eurobarometer opinion polls, an indicator of economic pain, and the 2014 electoral votes for the EU parliament at the country level, we have shown the surge of what we call Europe's Great Divide along a geo-economic-political cleavage.
+The landscape is more complex, and perhaps worse, than the simplistic division between 'North and South' or 'Core and Periphery'.
 We have identified four groups of countries with divergent people's judgments about the EU and the home country, the economic pain generated by crisis, and their electoral choices.
 Among these, a larger area of severe economic pain, expressing global dissatisfaction with both the EU and the home country, and a smaller one with softer economic pain expressing global satisfaction at the EU and home-country level.